SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro BC4.md

 ### Alarms

-Thispage displays a table with the device's trap alarms and three parameters, which can be used to perform different actions:
+This page displays a table with the device's trap alarms and three parameters, which can be used to perform different actions:

 - **Clear Alarms**: Clears all alarms present in the table.
 - **Clear Table**: Empties the table.